MachOndrej/PWA_RealTimeWebApp/README.md

 ## Database Setup
 The basic database configuration is outlined in `init.sql`.

-## Modification for Local and Docker Execution
+## Modification for Local and Docker Execution (branch localdocker)
 For local and Docker execution, make the following change in `index.js`:

 ```javascript